neams-th-coe/cardinal/doc/content/source/postprocessors/NekVolumeIntegral.md

-As an example, the following code snippet will evaluate the volume (for `field = unity`), volume-integrated temperature (for `field = temperature`), and volume-integrated pressure (for `field = pressure`) on the volume of the nekRS mesh.
+As an example, the following code snippet will evaluate the volume (for `field = unity`), volume-integrated temperature (for `field = temperature`), and volume-integrated pressure (for `field = pressure`) on the volume of the NekRS mesh.

 !listing test/tests/postprocessors/nek_volume_integral/nek.i
   block=Postprocessors